solo-io/gloo/docs/examples/session-affinity/README.md

 # Session Affinity Demo App

-This is a very simple app for demonstrating Gloo's session affinity (sticky sessions) capabilities.
+This is a very simple app for demonstrating Gloo Edge's session affinity (sticky sessions) capabilities.

 It can be deployed in a `DaemonSet` in a multi-node Kubernetes cluster to test session affinity configuration.